hiblaphp/cancellation/README.md

 ```

 The timeout timer is the exception — it is always cancelled automatically
-on scope exit regardless of whether `cancel()` is called explicitly.
+on scope exit regardless of whether `cancel()` is called explicitly:
 ```
 On scope exit ($cts goes out of scope):